 The Association of College and Research Libraries defines information literacy as “the set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning.”

-The librarians of Kean University’s Nancy Thompson Library Learning Commons collaborate with Kean faculty in providing digital and face-to-face support services meant to help students practice the information literacy skills necessary for conducting library research and gathering/using relevant information for course assignments, career development, and life-long learning.
+The librarians of Kean University’s Nancy Thompson Learning Commons collaborate with Kean faculty in providing support services meant to help students practice the information literacy skills necessary for conducting library research and gathering/using relevant information for course assignments, career development, and life-long learning.

-Kean University’s librarians provide library instruction in the following formats:
+Library instruction support is provided in the following formats:

-Kean University faculty members may also submit an online Library Instruction Request Form in order to connect students in their classes to the library instruction options mentioned above.
+Kean University faculty members may also submit an online Library Instruction Request Form in order to receive additional information about how to connect students in their courses to the library instruction options mentioned above.